apriichiu/GSCC-Web/README_INSTALLATION.txt

 rvm install rubygems 1.3.6

+6. copy the database configuration stuff

+* database connection settings by copying database.yml from config/database.yml.sample:

+cp config/database.yml.sample config/database.yml

+* copy the seeded development database:

+cp db/development.sqlite3.sample db/development.sqlite3

-6. Install necessary gems
+7. Install necessary gems

 rake gems:install
 (NOTE: if this command doesn't work for you and it is complaining about a deprecation rdoc thing, then you probably have newer version of rake than the one we use, which is 0.8.7.
 What you will need to do is the following:
 * install the correct rake version: gem install rake -v 0.8.7
-* run rake with that SPECIFIC version, like this: rake _0.8.7_ gems:install)
+* run rake with that SPECIFIC version, like this: rake _0.8.7_ gems:install) (NOTE: if you get an error that says RDoc failure, it's ok just ignore it)

-7. copy the database configuration stuff

-* database connection settings by copying database.yml from someone and copy it into your config/ directory
-* rename the seeded development database: mv db/development.sqlite3.sample db/development.sqlite3

 8. Install these other gems

-gem install haml -v 3.1.7
 gem install sqlite3 -v 1.3.7
-gem install json -v 1.7.6
-gem install rest-client -v 1.6.7 gem install oauth2 -v 0.8.0 gem install fb_graph -v 2.6.1
-gem install sass -v 3.2.5
-gem install rack -v 1.1.0

 Here is the whole gem list, please compare (run gem list): actionmailer (2.3.3)